Anna Paulowna

 Anna Paulowna ([ˈɑnaː pɑˈloːnaː]) is a former municipality and a town in the Netherlands, in the province of North Holland.
-The former municipality derives its name from the Anna Paulownapolder, which was laid dry in 1846 during the reign of King William II of the Netherlands and in turn named after his wife, Queen Anna Paulowna of Russia.
+The name is derived from the Anna Paulownapolder, which was laid dry in 1846 during the reign of King William II of the Netherlands and named after his wife, Queen Anna Paulowna of Russia.
 Since 2012, Anna Paulowna has been a part of the new municipality of Hollands Kroon.

 Population centres

-The former municipality of Anna Paulowna consisted of the following cities, towns, villages and/or districts: Anna Paulowna, Breezand, Nieuwesluis, Van Ewijcksluis, and Wieringerwaard.
+The former municipality of Anna Paulowna consisted of the following small towns and villages: Anna Paulowna, Breezand, Nieuwesluis, Van Ewijcksluis and Wieringerwaard.

 Transportation

-The town is served by Anna Paulowna railway station.
+The town is served by the Dutch Railways NS at Anna Paulowna railway station.

+Notable people

+Joey Alders (born 1999), racing driver.

 Local government

 The former municipal council of Anna Paulowna consisted of 15 seats.
-After the Dutch municipal elections of 2010 the seats were divided as follows:
+After the 2010 election the seats were divided as follows: